I like what I see, how do I know if you are available to shoot my wedding?

 Do you have a studio?

-Yes, I do have a studio in my home, however it is better suited for babies and kiddos.
+Yes, I do have a studio in my home, however it is on the small side and better suited for babies and kiddos.
 Engagement and Bridal sessions are shot outdoors.

 Do you offer digital image files of the engagement sessions, bridal sessions and wedding?